In most courses you never have to work on an assignment again once you submit it. Most project courses are different:

 Projects may roll forward from one term to the next, so the end of one team's involvement isn't necessarily the end of the project.

 These courses are meant to simulate real life, where delivery of a particular version is just another step in the product lifecycle.

 This chapter describes some things you might be asked to do when wrapping up.
 Even if they aren't required, doing them is good practice for working in the real world.

 At a minimum, your finished project should have:

 A home page with an elevator pitch and a few paragraphs or bullet lists to help newcomers orient themselves.

 An architectural overview, including a block diagram of the major components and a walkthrough of how it behaves.
-(I prefer the use-case maps introduced in for this.)
+(I prefer the use-case maps introduced in Chapter 12 for this.)